HXN10/Todo-app/README.md

 A modern, responsive Todo application with user authentication and theme switching capabilities.

-by Hasan wehba, Yacine mostafa, Mohammed dableh
+by Hasan wehba, Yacine mostafa

 ## Features